ikramsoomro/geocities/README.md

 spring-boot app which determines if two cities are connected.
 Two cities are considered connected if there’s a series of roads that can be traveled from one city to another.

-Note: I have implemented graph traversal using Depth First method.
+Note: I have implemented graph traversal using Depth First and Breadth First method.
 I have tested code with limited set of data due to time limitation, I would like to test with test data having 1000+ cities.
-I can implement using Breadth First also. ~Ikram Soomro
+~Ikram Soomro

 Coding exercise